awenas/oci-workshop-for-kubernetes/03-storage/FSS.md

 # Using File Storage on OCI Kubernetes

-### Deploy the FSS Volume Provisioner
+### Install

-First we need to deploy the OCI Volume Provisioner in FSS mode.
-We do this by setting the PROVISIONER_TYPE to `oracle.com/oci-fss`
+First we need to install the OCI Volume Provisioner in FSS mode if it's not already installed in your cluster.
+If you're using OKE (> x.x.x) then the oci-fss-volume-provisioner will already be installed.

+Ensure that you set PROVISIONER_TYPE to `oracle.com/oci-fss`

 ```yaml
 cat <<'$EOF' | kubectl create -f -